 Why are brine valves the most common repair?

-Because they are made of brass and salt is corrosive to brass.
+Brine valves are made of brass and salt is corrosive to brass.
 Additionally, more than 98 percent of U.S. water supply systems disinfect drinking water using chlorine.
-Chlorine can eat away at the rubber seals that prevent water flow through the bring piston when the brine valve is not being used.
+Chlorine can eat away at the rubber seals that prevent water flow through the brine piston when the brine valve is not being used.
 Manufacturers tried to make brine valves out of plastic to combat this issue but found that brass valves still performed better.

 Less common repairs include a piston going bad.
 A piston is used to move liquids, and a piston in a water softener helps control water flowing into and out of the tanks.
 Sometimes these can break because a foreign object, such as a rock, gets into your water supply and breaks the piston as it enters the tank with the water to be softened.

-Another rare, but possible repair that may need to be made is a broken distributor.
-The distributor keeps the resin beads in the resin tank from flowing into the water line.
-Causes of a fractured distributor can range from too much water pressure, to not regenerating your system frequently enough, to highly chlorinated water that ends up breaking down resins into small fragments.
+Another rare, but possible repair that may be needed is a broken distributor.
+The distributor keeps the resin beads in the resin tank from flowing into the waterline.
+Causes of a fractured distributor include:

 Rest assured, Advantage Water Conditioning can help you diagnose and fix almost any issue that comes up with your water softener, even if you didn’t purchase or lease your equipment through us.
-Our technicians can work on nearly every water softener out there.
+Call us today for any of your maintenance or repair needs!